 Kean University is located conveniently between the Garden State Parkway and the New Jersey Turnpike.
 We even have a New Jersey Transit train stop right on campus!
-Our campus is serviced by a convenient shuttle system (we actually use old-world trollies) so whether you need to be on the East Campus or on our main campus, it is only a short trolly ride away!
-For more information on our campuses, click here.
+Our campus is serviced by a convenient shuttle system (we actually use old-world trollies) so whether you need to be on the East Campus or on our main campus, it is only a short trolley ride away!

 What is the cost per-credit?